refinedev/refine/documentation/blog/2021-10-4-manage-hackatons.md

 :::

 We'll be building a demo app to manage hackathons with [refine](https://refine.dev/).
-We'll be able to create new hackathons, new project entries for a hackathon and criterias for a hackathon.
+We'll be able to create new hackathons, new project entries for a hackathon and criteria for a hackathon.

 <!--truncate-->